Rickenbacker 330 (White, ex Paul Weller)

 - played in the cover of Carnation by The Jam

-- maybe used during the recording sessions of the album Standing on the Shoulder of Giants
+- used during the recording sessions of the album Standing on the Shoulder of Giants

 Details